Teqx/libme/README.md

 * The app makes two network calls: one for the search query and one for downloading the cover images
     * No API key needed with OpenLibrary
     * No extreme request limit
-* The app hopefully handles all typical errors with a message on the search screen
+* The app handles typical errors with a message on the search screen
 * The app uses SwiftData to save the books to the bookshelf.
 User defaults are used for persistent mechanics (first run view, color scheme switcher, tab preference)
-* MainActor is used for methods that need it. async/await is used for networking
-* User should see text if the views are empty
-* Screens seem to work on different iPhone sizes
+* Screens work on different iPhone sizes
 * Code organization
      * Since I used SwiftData, I used iOS 17's @Observable instead of ObservableObject.
-The same, except you no longer need @Published. @State instead of @StateObject for the instance. @Bindable (or nothing) instead of @ObservedObject.
      * SwiftLint passes
 * Tests have been added.
-Unit tests have 25% CC, and the UI test has between 85 and 92% (due to Onboarding view present or not)
+Unit tests have 25% CC, and the UI test has between 85 and 92% (due to Onboarding view being present)
-* App includes a custom app icon, onboarding screen (with animation), custom display name, and styled text.